The story behind Elon Hill Goats...

 We truly believe this heritage breed is the ultimate homesteading goat for this region and perfect for both small and large scale farming ventures.

-For those of you interested in purchasing one or more of these little beauties we will soon put up details of who is available here on our website along with their bloodlines and character strengths.
 If you would like have a chat with us about the Elon Hill Farm Percy Island Goat breed please feel free to e-mail or call us via our website contact details.
 In the meantime check out some of our cute baby goat videos.

 Summer 2017 ~ New HOmes